H4yt4m/CY_Tech_Prolog_Course/README.md

-# TPs_Prolog
-Some Prolog files from my Prolog Course during my Computer Science Engineering program at CY Tech.
+# CY Tech Prolog Course
+This repository contains some exercises that I did for the Prolog Course, during my studies at CY Tech Engineering Graduate School in France.

+🚩 : Some of my projects intentionally remain without updates to serve as a record of my ongoing development and learning journey. 😁